Ryan Neiswender

 Ryan Neiswender (born May 11, 1994) is an American wheelchair basketball player and a member of the United States men's national wheelchair basketball team.
 He represented the United States at the 2020 Summer Paralympics.

 Career

 Neiswender represented the United States in wheelchair basketball at the 2020 Summer Paralympics and won a gold medal.

+He represented the United States 2022 Wheelchair Basketball World Championships and won a gold medal.